qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 * The |newTableRow| button will add a new record to the airport layer attribute table.
   And it will assign the new airport to the current region by default.
 * The |duplicateFeature| button allows you to copy one or more child features.
-* The |deleteSelected| button will delete the selected airport permanently.
+* The |deleteSelectedFeatures| button will delete the selected airport permanently.
 * The |link| symbol will open a new dialog where you can select any existing airport which will then be assigned to the current region.
 This may be handy if you created the airport on the wrong region by accident.